Frequently Asked Questions

 General Airport Information

 Southwest Florida International Airport is located southeast of the city of Fort Myers, roughly three miles east of I-75 (exit 128 from north or southbound on I-75) and south off Treeline Ave.
-For a map and driving directions, click here.
 The airport's mailing address is 11000 Terminal Access Road, Suite 8671, Fort Myers, FL 33913.
+Click here for directions and map to RSW.

 Transportation Security Administration (TSA) regulations allow only passengers with tickets through security clearance areas and into the concourses.
 If you are assisting or meeting a child traveling alone, a person with a disability or someone else who needs your help, please contact your airline.